Infotainment & Telematics

 Pareja Veredas, Mehaboobe, DefCamp 2023 [16][17]

-This DefCamp 2023 work covers aftermarket telematics control units (T-boxes, or TCUs) used in commercial fleet management, targeting two vendors: the SANY Hopechart HQT401 and a second undisclosed vendor.
-The HQT401 is an Android-based 4G/Wi-Fi/Bluetooth device factory-installed in SANY heavy equipment and sold as an aftermarket unit; the undisclosed vendor supplies a Linux-based TCU to fleet operators across the automotive and logistics sectors.
-The research began in 2020 as a side project and was conducted entirely black-box.
+At DefCamp 2023, Pareja Veredas and Mehaboobe looked at aftermarket telematics control units (T-boxes, or TCUs) used in commercial fleet management, across two vendors: the SANY Hopechart HQT401 and a second, undisclosed vendor.
+The HQT401 is an Android-based 4G/Wi-Fi/Bluetooth device factory-installed in SANY heavy equipment and also sold as an aftermarket unit; the undisclosed vendor supplies a Linux-based TCU to fleet operators in the automotive and logistics sectors.
+The work started in 2020 as a side project and was done entirely black-box.

-Both devices shared a common weakness: unauthenticated MQTT brokers with no access control, discoverable via Shodan and Censys.
-The HQT401 firmware, obtained by attaching a USB cable to an exposed debug port and pulling a root ADB shell, contained no binary stripping or signature enforcement.
-The MQTT channel used no authentication or encryption, exposing GPS telemetry, speed, RPM, fuel level, and CAN traffic from the entire connected fleet.
-The backend accepted CAN injection commands framed as standard MQTT messages, allowing any unauthenticated client to inject arbitrary frames.
-For the undisclosed vendor, the firmware was retrieved from a URL embedded in an MQTT OTA command, and reverse engineering revealed a privilege escalation path via a web interface buffer overflow and broken token validation, yielding root code execution without physical access to the device.
-That vendor's platform additionally exposed live video streams, engine immobilisation commands, and CAN read/write.
-Combined, the two deployments covered approximately 185,000 vehicles; as of the conference date neither vendor had shipped a complete patch.
+The two devices had the same root problem: unauthenticated MQTT brokers with no access control, findable through Shodan and Censys.
+The HQT401 firmware, obtained by attaching a USB cable to an exposed debug port and pulling a root ADB shell, had no binary stripping or signature enforcement.
+Its MQTT channel used no authentication or encryption and exposed GPS telemetry, speed, RPM, fuel level, and CAN traffic from the entire connected fleet.
+The backend even accepted CAN injection commands framed as ordinary MQTT messages, so any unauthenticated client could inject arbitrary frames.
+For the undisclosed vendor, the firmware came from a URL embedded in an MQTT OTA command, and reverse engineering turned up a privilege escalation path through a web interface buffer overflow and broken token validation, giving root code execution with no physical access to the device.
+That vendor's platform also exposed live video streams, engine immobilisation commands, and CAN read/write.
+Between them, the two deployments covered roughly 185,000 vehicles, and as of the conference date neither vendor had shipped a complete patch.